 One thing that is limiting is that not all of my relatives/friends/family are on Flickr.
 Even then, you are only limited to download on a per photo basis (at the moment?).
 As to find a solution to have my aunt download the entire set/album, as she wanted to get them printed at Costco, I dug around and fortunately found Flick and Share.

 Sometimes you need to share a flickr set of one event (a wedding, a graduation or just that last friday party you had) and you want your friends to download all the pictures with just one click, we solve that.
 It’s like giving a pendrive with your photos!

 The thing I like about the application is the efficient way to share a link that will allow friends and family to be able to download the set’s high-resolution photos.
 As soon as you click that “Start now!” button, you are faced with an authorization page from Flickr.
-Flick and Share only requires a “read” permission.1 After allowing it, you are then forwarded to a page where you may pick which Flickr set you wish to share.
+Flick and Share only requires a “read” permission. ((If it’s the first time ever you have used the application.))
+After allowing it, you are then forwarded to a page where you may pick which Flickr set you wish to share.

 Selecting the set, Flick and Share does its magic and then forwards you to a page where you may further filter out what photos you would like to share.
 That is, per privacy-permission.
 You may have some photos marked Family-only, Family-and-Friends-only, completely Private, or by default, Public.
 By default, all photos regardless of privacy-permission are available for download.

 After this process, clicking on the “Get your sharing link!” button will land you on a page where you may copy the share-link.

 That’s all there is to it for you to get your family & friends to be able to download the set.
 You’ll just need to send them the link (via IM, Twitter, e-mail, etc.).
 You’ll see that some social-media sharing is available on the same page for you to utilize.

 Last but not least, when they have received the link and open it on a browser, they will have the option to download the photo set either by: